Leading the First Design System at BrainCo

 She collaborated effectively with various designers and developers, fostering a positive working environment.
 At the end of her internship, she provided a thorough summary of her methods and insights during the design team review, which was both insightful and well-received."

 This industry experience has boosted my understanding of design systems and helped me accumulate crucial experience in collaborating with developers for design handoff.
-As I pushed for design maturity within the team, I also found myself passionate about optimizing team processes.
+As I pushed for design maturity within the team, I also found myself passionate about optimizing team processes: I enjoy building systems that empower teams to work more efficiently and deliver more meaningful user experiences.